 I am Judge Lela Lawrence Mays and I'm the presiding Judge of the 283rd Judicial District Court.
 The 283rd has jurisdiction in Dallas County over all felony level criminal cases.

-In almost twenty years on the bench, I have worked to strike a balance between the needs of our citizens and non-violent offenders.
+In over twenty years on the bench, I have worked to strike a balance between the needs of our citizens and non-violent offenders.
 Public safety is always my principal concern, but I also believe that rehabilitation is possible in some instances.

 I have demonstrated a commitment of being strong and fair to everyone that comes into my court.
 As a strong proponent regarding the challenges that homelessness, substance abuse and mental health issues present, I am dedicated to advocating for families and individuals to help remove the stigma and barriers to recovery.

 We all want and deserve to live in safety.
 As the single mother of two young men, I am fully cognizant of the perils that exist in our community, but always optimistic about what our collective futures hold.
 I am firmly committed to a strong bench and providing justice to all while protecting our citizens from lawbreakers.